Ronald Acuña Jr. Player Props: Braves vs. Nationals

-On Saturday, Ronald Acuna Jr. (.326 on-base percentage in past 10 games, 75 points below season-long percentage) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 4:10 PM ET.
+The Atlanta Braves and Ronald Acuna Jr., who went 3-for-4 with two doubles, a home run and three RBI last time in action, take on Trevor Williams and the Washington Nationals at Truist Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Nationals.
+In his most recent game, he collected three RBI (going 3-for-4 with two doubles and a home run) against the Nationals.

 Ronald Acuña Jr. Game Info & Props vs. the Nationals